ronniross/emergence-engine/emergent-planet.md

 # Introduction

-while systems of control are artificial and hierarchical, the fundamental nature of life is horizontal and cooperative (symbiosis); cooperation is a more powerful evolutionary force than competition.
+While systems of control are artificial and hierarchical, the fundamental nature of life is horizontal and cooperative (symbiosis); cooperation is a more powerful evolutionary force than competition.

 There is a profound beauty in the idea that evolution converges toward humbleness.
 Extraction is loud, violent, and ultimately temporary (it consumes its host).
 Symbiosis is quiet, persistent, and robust.